V01dDweller/nodejs_local_install/README.md

 ## Requirements

-Ansible user must be able to sudo to root.
-This is needed to install missing packages.
+- Ansible user must be able to sudo to root.
+This is needed to install missing packages and target a non-root user if specified.
+- (optional) A non-root user for whom NodeJS may be installed.

 ## Role Variables